shreybhatia6/MathElements/README.md

-Java app published on google play store.

-Helps children practice basic math in a game-like setting.
+Moblile app to help children practice basic math in a game-like setting.

-Link on google play: https://play.google.com/store/apps/details?id=bhatia.shrey.MathElements